Skip to content

 Running costs budgeting in a novated lease is best thought of as a piggy bank funded with your pre-tax income.

-Over- or under-budgeting the running cost in the beginning does not by itself lead to losses at the conclusion of the lease.
+Over- or under-budgeting running costs at the beginning does not, by itself, create losses at the conclusion of the lease.
 1

 What you give the leasing company at the start: just a budget